0xTamil/awesome-low-level/README.md

 > C++ is a continuously evolving language.
 Many older books, tutorials, and resources teach outdated versions of C++ or practices that are no longer recommended.
 When learning C++, we recommend focusing on resources that teach modern C++ standards such as C++17, C++20, and C++23.

 We recommend starting with LearnCpp.
-It's free, comprehensive, and regularly updated, making it a great primary resource for learning modern C++.
+It’s free, comprehensive, regularly updated, and covers modern C++ from beginner to advanced topics.

 - **[LearnCpp](https://www.learncpp.com/)**: Comprehensive tutorials covering modern C++ from beginner to advanced topics.

-Then pick a book, let's say;
+From there, you can supplement your learning with a book depending on your background.

 If you're completely new to programming or new to C++, use: